william-zhang-ml/money-dashboard/README.md

 You can either work more or spend less.

 The subapp for stage 1 will help you plan shifts and budget.

+###  Stage 2 - stable

+Passing criteria: needs-to-excess are 2-to-1, 6 month emergency fund.

+You need a lot extra at the end of the month.
+Having a lot extra means you can quickly build a 6 month emergency fund,
+    rebuild an emergency fund after an emergency, and pay off consumer debt in a more reasonable amount of time.
+A credit card is NOT an emergency fund.
+It is a horrifying last resort.

+The subapp for stage 2 is the same as stage 1.

 ### Stage ?